 10: Successful authors do what it takes to get their voices heard

-Many authors are deeply uncomfortable with the promotion process.
-Some are modest and don’t like to shout from the rooftops about their own works.
-Others are introverts who shy away from the spotlight and prefer to let their writing do the talking.
-Whatever your feelings about promoting yourself, it’s essential if you want to be discovered and heard.
-Remember that whether you are planning to self-publish your finished novel or shop around for a publisher, the more you put into spreading the word about your book, the more visibility it will gain.
+You might be uncomfortable with the promotion process because you’re an introvert or because you’re modest.
+Whatever your feelings about promoting yourself, it’s essential if you want to be discovered and heard becuse the more you put into spreading the word about your book, the more visibility it will gain.

 There is no single answer for how to become a writer.
 Published authors find different paths to getting their stories out into the world.
 Provided that you are determined, are dedicated to improving and are able to stay motivated to reach your writing and publishing goals, you’ll become the writer you want to be.